AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 From here, I pay very close attention whenever they do derivations and convert those derivations to code.

-Even the process of translation from mathematics to code is problematic for the AI.
+Even the process of translation from mathematics to code is problematic for the AIs.